SAF, USAF partner together for Afghanistan evacuation operations

 |Downloads:

-This work, SAF, USAF partner together for Afghanistan evacuation operations [Image 3 of 3], by TSgt Maeson Elleman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SAF, USAF partner together for Afghanistan evacuation operations, by Capt.
+Kevyn Kaler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT